 Today, January 23, South Korean regulators announced that the nation is going to ban the usage of anonymous bank accounts for trading in cryptocurrency or virtual coins, effective from January 30.
 This is a widespread telegraphed move across the country for controlling crimes like money laundering.

-The global policymakers previously warned people not to invest in any asset without broad regulatory supervision.
-But South Koreans, starting from housewives to office workers and even college students went on for trading, which ultimately led to an ‘obsession.’
+Global policymakers previously warned people not to invest in any asset without broad regulatory supervision.
+But South Koreans, starting from housewives to office workers and even college students, went on for trading, which ultimately led to an ‘obsession.’

 That the government may consider shutting down domestic virtual currency exchanges. – Chief Financial regulator of South Korea